iam-weijie/ai-companion/README.md

 # AI Companion

-Introducing _Baymax_, your personal AI companion✨
+Introducing _Baymax_, your personal AI companion ✨

 Project built with Next.js and the Gemini API.